Updated: Mar 3

 P1 (Urgent) – Must be addressed immediately

-Critical security issue that compromises customer data.
+The critical security issue that compromises customer data.

 P2 (Major) – Important but does not represent a catastrophe

-Major feature/flow is broken.
+The significant feature/flow is broken.

 Major performance issue that impacts the user experience.

 Under specific conditions, user data may be exposed.

 P3(Normal) – Fix it after you have addressed P1s and P2s

 Security issues that are less important with minimal impact on the user.